 Before we get started, this workout will be mostly performed on the ground.
-To protect our backs, place down a yoga mat if you have one handy or a towel.
+To protect our backs, lay down a yoga mat or a towel if you have one.

 Focus on holding your belly button in tight as you complete this movement to help further build core strength.